binpash/benchmarks/INSTRUCTIONS.md

 2. Syntactic Characterization & Analysis (§5, Fig. 4 & 5);
 3. Dynamic Characterization & Analysis (§6, Fig. 6)

-Results 1–3 are easy to reproduce, by running specific scripts (a part of PCA depends on embeddings, which incurs some financial costs due to OpenAI); PCA depends on the results of the analyses, so we start with no. 2–3 before returning to no. 1.
+Most of these results are easily reproducible by running specific scripts in the repo.
+A part of PCA depends on embeddings, whose calculation incurs some financial costs due to OpenAI—thuse we have cashed these embeddings in the repo.
+Although summarized earlier in the paper (§3), PCA depends on the results of the static and dynamic analyses, so we start with no. 2 and 3 before returning to no. 1.

 **Preparation:** The dynamic analysis requires running Koala in a pre-set container due to elevated privileges: